 In Isfahan You can hardly find a street without a wide central pedestrian reservation of trees, fountains and flowers.
 Behind every corner you stumble upon spectacular remainders of rich past.
-In its heyday under Safavid dynasty when the city flourished and gave birth to its outstanding Islamic and Iranian architecture, Isfahan was a large city with a population of one million and owned many parks, libraries, public baths, shops and mosques that amazed western visitors, who had not seen anything like that at home.
+In its heyday under Safavid Empire when the city flourished and gave birth to its outstanding Islamic and Iranian architecture, Isfahan was a large city with many Persian Gardens, libraries, public baths, shops and mosques that amazed western visitors, who had not seen anything like that at home.

-One of the great works of Shah Abass the Great in that period was "The Pattern of the world" or Naqsh-e Jahan Square which is a real jewel in Isfahan's crown.
-This majestic collection of buildings fits money, worship and aristocratic pleasures together in deliberate visual harmony.
+In 1598, Isfahan was chosen as the new capital of Iran following the order of Shah Abbas.
+In order to centralize the capital, he moved the Safavid government to Isfahan as part of his larger plan to lift the country from the slump it had fallen into.
+One of the great works of Shah Abass the Great was "The Pattern of the world" or Naqsh-e Jahan Square (Now called Imam Square) which is a real jewel on Isfahan's crown.
+This majestic collection of buildings fits economy, worship and aristocratic pleasures together in deliberate visual harmony.

-Somewhere in the west of Imam Square, a beautiful tree-lined boulevard, offers delightful hours of walking under its cool green shades.
-Chahar Bagh is the main street of Isfahan and traverses Zayandeh Rud through Si-o-se Pol.
+Somewhere in the west of Naqsh-e Jahan Square, a beautiful tree-lined boulevard, offers delightful hours of walk under its cool green shades.
+Chahar Bagh is the main street of Isfahan and traverses Zayandeh Rud through Si-o-se Pol bridge.
 Zayandeh Rud is crossed by some of the world's most picturesque covered bridges.

-Another sight worth spending hours of strolling is the city's four-mile labyrinthine bazaar, with its majestic Qeysarieh Portal in imam square.
-As Iran's artistic and craft centre and Isfahan's world famous fine carpets, handicrafts and textile, Grand Bazaar of Isfahan would be a charming adventure for shopaholics.
+Another sight worth spending hours of strolling is the city's four-mile labyrinthine Grand bazaar of Isfahan, with its majestic Qeysarieh Portal in Imam square.
+As Iran's most famous art and handicraft center, Grand Bazaar of Isfahan would be a charming adventure for shopaholics, particularly because of the world famous Persian carpets, and textile.

 There is an old Iranian saying that goes, “Isfahan nesf-e jahan”, which means that Isfahan is half the world.
-During your visit to this magnificent city in central Iran, try to slowly unravele its layers to better grasp this rhyming proverb.
-There are hundreds of palaces, mosques, bridges and gardens in Isfahan.
+During your visit to this magnificent city in central Iran, try to slowly unravel its layers to better grasp this rhyming proverb.
+There are dozens of palaces, mosques, bridges and gardens in Isfahan.
 Here are some highlights:

-Meidan-e-Imam , formerly known as Royal Square or the Shah Square, was the symbolic center of the Safavid dynasty and the Persian Empire.this huge rectangular square measuring 160 x 512 m,is the second largest in the world.
+Naqsh-e Jahan Square, now called Meidan-e-Imam (Also known as the Royal Square or the Shah Square), was the symbolic center of the Safavid dynasty and the Persian Empire.
+This huge rectangular square measuring 160 x 512 m,is the second largest in the world.
 Framed by turquoise domed mosques, a palace perched on plane tree columns and a covered bazaar; it stands out as one of the most spectacular architectural complexes in Iran.
 In the background, the domes, minarets, the sensitive bustle of the bazaar whose mazes leave north of the square: everything contributes to evoke the most beautiful mirages of the East.

 The great Safavid king, Abbas I who made Isfahan his capital in 1598, rebuilt a new city according to a simple and grand plan, with vast ordinances and large breakthroughs , a fine example of urban planning ahead of its time.
 The heart was the king Place (1611), a huge perimeter surrounded by long walls with double arches and whose dimensions were designed to accommodate a polo field.